Sister Catherine Treatise

-The Sister Catherine Treatise (Daz ist Swester Katrei Meister Eckehartes Tohter von Straezburc) is a work of Medieval Christian mysticism seen as representative of the Heresy of the Free Spirit of the thirteenth and fourteenth centuries in Europe.
-Wrongly attributed to Christian mystic Meister Eckhart, it nevertheless shows the influence of his ideas (as evinced by the full German title), or at least the ideas which he was accused or attributed as having had by the Inquisition.
+The Sister Catherine Treatise (Daz ist Swester Katrei Meister Eckehartes Tohter von Straezburc) is a work of medieval Christian mysticism seen as representative of the Brethren of the Free Spirit of the thirteenth and fourteenth centuries in Europe.
+Wrongly attributed to Christian mystic Meister Eckhart, it nevertheless shows the influence of his ideas (as evinced by the full German title) or at least the ideas which he was accused or attributed as having had by the Inquisition.

 Mystical dialogue

-The Sister Catherine Treatise takes the form of a series of dialogues in Middle High German between a woman (Sister Catherine) and her Confessor (not named but sometimes said to be Eckhart).
+The Sister Catherine Treatise takes the form of a series of dialogues in Middle High German between a woman (Sister Catherine) and her confessor (not named but sometimes said to be Eckhart).

 Sister Catherine is determined to find "the shortest way" to God and comes to her Confessor for advice.
-In the first section her Confessor urges her to rebuke sin and seek purity so as to receive God.
+In the first section, her confessor urges her to rebuke sin and seek purity so as to receive God.
 She leaves with the intention of doing so.

-Years later Sister Catherine returns to speak again to her Confessor, but this time the roles are reversed.
-Sister Catherine has experienced God and, after falling seemingly dead for three days (in imitation of Christ), reawakens to claim that she has achieved a unity with God which is eternal and which will last throughout this life and beyond.
-Sister Catherine is presented as having gone further down the road of spiritual development than her Confessor and he finds himself praising her for her Holiness rather than the other way round.
+Years later, Sister Catherine returns to speak again to her confessor, but this time, the roles are reversed.
+Sister Catherine has experienced God and, after falling seemingly dead for three days (in imitation of Jesus Christ), reawakens to claim that she has achieved a unity with God that is eternal and will last throughout this life and beyond.
+Sister Catherine is presented as having gone further down the road of spiritual development than her confessor, who finds himself praising her for her holiness rather than the other way round.

 Sister Catherine speaks of her unity with God in the following terms:

-The rest of the treatise consists of a continued dialogue with the Confessor – often held at a fever-pitch of excitement and emotion – in which both Sister Catherine and the Confessor exchange ideas about God's immanence, the possibility of humanity's union with Him in this life, the role of Mary Magdalene's relationship with Christ as his Lover and chief Apostle and the need to recognise the deceptions of the reality and unreality of Union with God i.e. what true Union is as opposed to false Union.
+The rest of the treatise consists of a continued dialogue with the confessor, often held at a fever-pitch of excitement and emotion, in which both Sister Catherine and the confessor exchange ideas about God's immanence, the possibility of humanity's union with Him in this life, the role of Mary Magdalene's relationship with Christ as his Lover and chief Apostle and the need to recognise the deceptions of the reality and unreality of Union with God i.e. what true Union is as opposed to false Union.
 Here the treatise is careful to delineate the danger of those who interpret the Free Spirit ideals as carte blanche to commit sinful and/or immoral acts.
-The treatise finishes with Sister Catherine abjuring the Confessor to strive after higher feats of spiritual understanding, the pupil having become the master (or mistress) and the Confessor needing the guidance of the Sister to achieve union with God.
+The treatise finishes with Sister Catherine abjuring the confessor to strive after higher feats of spiritual understanding, the pupil having become the master (or mistress) and the confessor needing Catherine's guidance to achieve union with God.